 This simple approach for how to write a strategic plan avoids confusing jargon and has elements that the whole organization can both get behind and understand.

 Scaling the Cascade Strategic Framework

-In an ideal world, you want to have a maximum of 2 layers of detail underneath each of your focus areas.
-That means you’ll have a focus area - followed by a layer of objectives - followed by projects and KPIs on the same layer as each other, directly underneath the objectives.
+In an ideal world, you want to have a maximum of two layers of detail underneath each of your focus areas.
+That means you’ll have a focus area, followed by a layer of objectives.
+Underneath the objectives, you'll have projects and KPIs on the same layer as each other.

-This works well for a single team, but if you want to implement a strategic plan across multiple teams (let’s say for example you have an HR team, under which is a Recruitment team), what do you do?
+This works well for a single team, but if you want to implement a strategic plan across multiple teams, like a recruitment team under an HR team, what do you do?

 Option 1: Create aligned cascading objectives